-&lt;sup>2 Typically an equity offering to qualified institutional buyers in the United States under SEC Rule 144A and outside of the United States under Regulation S. Offerings involving (i) a domestic public offering to retail investors and (ii) an offering to institutional investors both domestically and internationally will be referred to as "dual-tranche offerings".
+3 Typically, an equity offering to qualified institutional buyers in the United States under SEC Rule 144A and outside the United States under Regulation S. Offerings involving (i) a domestic public offering to retail investors and (ii) an offering to institutional investors both domestically and internationally will be referred to as "dual-tranche offerings".